Instanton moduli spaces and $\mathscr W$-algebras: Introduction

-Thus we can consider the corresponding hyperbolic restriction functor $\Phi_{L,G}=i^* j^!$ {UZphiLG@$\Phi_{L,G}$} (note that the functor actually depends on $P$ and not just on $L$, but it is easy to see that it doesn't depend on the choice of $\CC^*\subset Z(L)$ made above).
+Thus we can consider the corresponding hyperbolic restriction functor $\Phi_{L,G}=i^* j^!$ {UZphiLG@$\Phi_{L,G}$} (note that the functor actually depends on $P$ and not just on $L$, but it depend on the choice of $\CC^*\subset Z(L)$ made above, as we will explain in \subsecref{sec:hyperb-restr}).

-The following is one of the main technical results used in the proof of Theorem~\ref{main-intro-loc}: \begin{Theorem} \begin{enumerate} \item Let $P_1\subset P_2$ be two parabolic subgroups and let $L_1\subset L_2$ be the corresponding Levi subgroups.
-Then we have a natural isomorphism of functors $\Phi_{L_1,G}\simeq \Phi_{L_1,L_2}\circ \Phi_{L_2,G}$. \item For $P$ and $L$ as above the complex $\Phi_{L,G}(\IC(\Uh{d}))$ is perverse and semi-simple.
-Moreover, the same is true for any semi-simple perverse sheaf on $\Uh{d}$ which is constructible with respect to the natural stratification. \end{enumerate} \end{Theorem} Note that when $G=SL(r)$, it is easy to deduce Theorem~\ref{perverse-intro} from \thmref{nakajima-symplectic}(1), since in this case the scheme $\Uh{d}$ has a symplectic resolution $\Gi{r}^d$.
+The following is one of the main technical results used in the proof of Theorem~\ref{main-intro-loc}: \begin{Theorem} \textup{(1)} Let $P_1\subset P_2$ be two parabolic subgroups and let $L_1\subset L_2$ be the corresponding Levi subgroups.
+Then we have a natural isomorphism of functors $\Phi_{L_1,G}\simeq \Phi_{L_1,L_2}\circ \Phi_{L_2,G}$.

+\textup{(2)} For $P$ and $L$ as above the complex $\Phi_{L,G}(\IC(\Uh{d}))$ is perverse and semi-simple.
+Moreover, the same is true for any semi-simple perverse sheaf on $\Uh{d}$ which is constructible with respect to the natural stratification. \end{Theorem} Note that when $G=SL(r)$, it is easy to deduce Theorem~\ref{perverse-intro} from \thmref{nakajima-symplectic}(1), since in this case the scheme $\Uh{d}$ has a symplectic resolution $\Gi{r}^d$.